siddhesh503/Evive_Assessment/README.md

 **Headers Notes**

-`X-RateLimit-Reset` : denotes the time at which current window will expire `X-RateLimit-Reset` : denotes the number of requests remaining in the current time window.
+* `X-RateLimit-Reset` : denotes the time at which current window will expire.
+* `X-RateLimit-Reset` : denotes the number of requests remaining in the current time window.

 **Example**